matrix-org/matrix-spec-proposals/specification/modules/typing_notifications.rst

     }
   }

-Server EDUs don't (currently) contain timing information; it is up to originating HSes to ensure they eventually send "stop" notifications.
+This does not contain timing information so it is up to originating homeservers to ensure they eventually send "stop" notifications.

 ..
 TODO
   ((This will eventually need addressing, as part of the wider typing/presence